-I think he may have an opening statement which he may like to read first.
+I think he may have an opening statement which -he may like to read first.

-Thank you, Jerry.
-MR. BUCHEN:
+MR.BUCHEN: Thank you, Jerry.

-I appreciate your all being here on this the control of Mr. Nikom, court prevent that move and to protect Sunday morning, or midday.
+I appreciate your all being here on this Sunday morning, or midday.

 I wanted just to say a few things first, because it may answer questions in advance, and at the conclusion of these remarks, I will try to field the questions you throw this way.